Jordan20253/Jordan20253/README.md

 ## Hi there 👋

 <!--
+**Learn to Cloud 👋
+Hi!
+My name is Jordan, and welcome to my cloud learning journey repository!
+This is where I document my progress and practice exercises as I explore cloud computing technologies.
+🚀 About This Repository
+This repository serves as my personal learning space where I:

+Track my progress through cloud computing concepts Store practice exercises and projects
+Document my learnings and insights
+Share resources I find helpful along the way

+📚 Learning Path
-**Jordan20253/Jordan20253** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+I'm following the Learn to Cloud Guide to structure my learning journey.
+This repository specifically focuses on implementing and practicing concepts on learn2cloud.guide /Jordan20253** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->